Winthrop Family

 Winthrop%2BVisions.jpg

-Working with Anna Guevarra and Gayatri Reddy, and based on interviews conducted by them, artist-interns produced original artwork to capture some of the memories, celebration, moments of joy, humor, and connection between members of the Winthrop Family.
+Working with Anna Romina Guevarra and Gayatri Reddy, and based on interviews conducted by them, artist-interns produced original artwork to capture some of the memories, celebration, moments of joy, humor, and connection between members of the Winthrop Family.
 This is a growing, living project so please check back to see new artwork!

 WINTHROP PODCAST-01.png